Healthwatch Coventry Independent Complaints Advocacy Service (ICAS)

 Making a complaint to the Health Service Ombudsman

 If you are dissatisfied with the response provided by the NHS you can take your complaint to the Health Service Ombudsman.
 Healthwatch can support you to do this.
+We have a strong record in getting cases considered by the Ombudsman.

 Contact our ICAS services